 Talk a Walk Around Lake Rotorua

 Rotorua is built around Lake Rotorua which is simply beautiful.
-You can wonder down to the jetty and take in the wonderful scenes around you.
+You can wander down to the jetty and take in the wonderful scenes around you.
 Rotorua is also famous for the trout found in its waters and an extremely popular fishing town.
-Apparently if you fish in Rotorua the bets are you’ll catch a trout no problem!
+Apparently, if you fish in Rotorua the bets are you’ll catch a trout no problem!

 Visit the Famous Polynesian Spa in Rotorua